Marcellite Garner: Early life

-Garner was born in Redlands, California in 1910.
+Garner was born in Redlands, California, in 1910.
 She attended night classes at John H. Francis Polytechnic High School in Los Angeles where she studied art.

+In 1911 or 1912, when Garner was just 1 year old, her father died. the following year her mother married Ivy William Garner, the cousin of Marcellite's father, 7 years later Garner's mother died.
+She spend the rest of her teenage years living with Ivy Garner and his new wife Daphne Hanssen.

 Work at Disney

 Garner started working at Walt Disney Productions on February 17, 1930, after interviewing the previous year.
 She worked in the ink and paint department, first working as a cel painter and later as an inker.
 The studio at the time was a small organization of about 35 employees.

 After Garner had been working about six months, she auditioned for the voice of Minnie Mouse at the studio's sound stage, then located on Melrose Avenue.
 Because Minnie was to play a Mexican in the upcoming film The Cactus Kid, Burt Gillett had asked the Ink and Paint department, which was entirely women, if anyone could speak Spanish.
 Only Garner and another woman responded, and when the other woman was unwilling to sing, Garner was cast for the role.
 She went on to voice Minnie in more than 40 films over a decade.
 Occasionally, Garner also provided additional voices, such as cat meows (Three Orphan Kittens, Lend a Paw), dog barking, and crowd noises.

 During the Disney animators' strike of 1941, Garner shot home movies of the picket lines in color.
 Some of this footage appears in the 2001 documentary Walt – The Man Behind the Myth.
 Garner was sympathetic to the studio during the strike, commenting, "I couldn't see that we were not being treated fairly.
 People weren't so union oriented then I guess."
 She described the atmosphere at the studio as "one big family" before the studio was unionized.

-Her final role as Minnie would be in the 1942 war effort short "Out of the Frying Pan and into The Firing Line".
+Her final role as Minnie would be in the 1942 war effort short "Out of the Frying Pan into the Firing Line".

 Garner worked at the Disney studio off and on for 12 years, during which she also did work for some other studios, including Walter Lantz Productions.

 After Disney

 Garner eventually married Richard B. Wall and started a family.
-In 1941, she permanently quit her job at Disney to devote more time to her children.
+In 1941, when her second child was born, she permanently quit her job at Disney to devote more time to her children.
 The family later moved north to Los Gatos, where she again worked in the cartoon business, producing a newspaper comic strip called El Gato for the Los Gatos Times–Observer.

 During this time she also worked on different kinds of painting media and ceramics.
 Some of her artwork she gave to friends, and others she donated to charities and church bazaars.